thevivekpandey/bipartite-matching-challenge/README.md

 The formal problem description in Lean4 is [here](./BipartiteMatching.lean).
 You need to complete the theorem `rank_le_choose_two`, whose body currently consists of a single `sorry`.

 Send your proof as a pull request.
-I will confirm the proof before merging it to the repo.
 Or else send a description of the counterexample graph.

 The first person to send a correct proof or counterexample before Dec 31, 2026 would be awarded USD 2000.

 ## Why solving this problem is important

+Above conjecture is closely tied to proving bipartite matching in [NC](https://en.wikipedia.org/wiki/NC_(complexity)).

 Bipartite matching problem is the problem of determining whether if [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph) has a
 [perfect matching](https://en.wikipedia.org/wiki/Perfect_matching).
 It is an open problem if bipartite matching is in complexity class NC.

-Several close results have been obtained.
+Several related results have been obtained.
 Specifically,

 - Bipartite matching is known to be in RNC
 - Bipartite matching is known to be in quasi NC